-“AFa,t” is the assistance factor for budget year “t” assigned to the facility for activity “a” as specified in Table 8-1;
+“AFa,t” is the assistance factor for budget year “t” assigned to the facility for activity “a” as specified in Table 8-1; and

-“ca,t” is the cap adjustment factor for budget year “t” assigned to the facility for activity “a” to account for cap decline as specified in Table 9-2; and
+“ca,t” is the cap adjustment factor for budget year “t” assigned to the facility for activity “a” to account for cap decline as specified in Table 9-2 plus if eligible, the cap adjustment factor modifier defined in 95891(g).Data Sources.

-“TrueUpt,CP3” is the amount of true-up allowances allocated from budget years 2020 and 2021.
-This value shall only be calculated if the entity has received an initial allowance allocation from budget year t-2.
-These true-up allowances from budget year “t” may be used for compliance for budget year “t-2” or subsequent budget years pursuant to sections 95856(h)(1)(D) and 95856(h)(2)(D).
-This value shall be zero for all budget years except 2020 and 2021.
-For budget years 2020 and 2021, this value is calculated using the following formula:

-TrueUpt,CP3 = (SConsumed * BSteam + FConsumed * BFuel- eSold* BElectricity + ProcessEmissions) * AFa,t-2 * ca,t-2 - At-2

-Where:

-“AFa,t-2” is the assistance factor for budget year “t-2” assigned to each activity “a” as specified in Table 8-1;

-“ca,t-2” is the cap adjustment factor for budget year “t-2” assigned to each activity “a” to account for cap decline as specified in Table 9-2; and

-“At-2” is the amount of California GHG allowances directly allocated to the operator of the industrial facility with an energy-based allocation from budget year “t-2”.

-Data Sources.

 In determining the appropriate baseline values, the Executive Officer may employ all available data reported to ARB under MRR for data years 2008-2010.
 If necessary, the Executive Officer will solicit additional data to establish a representative baseline allocation.